svthalia/Reaxit/README.md

 - To run in release mode (without debugging capabilities, so the app does not feel slow), use `flutter run --release`.
 - If you've modified anything in `lib/models/*` (that uses `json_serializable`), renew the generated files with `flutter pub run build_runner build --delete-conflicting-outputs`.
 - If anything does not work, run `flutter clean` and try again or run `flutter doctor -v` to check whether everything is installed correctly.
+- You can run unit and widget tests with `flutter test`.
+For integration test (on a real device or simulator) use `flutter test integration_test`.

 Reading material
 ----------------